SeanRParker/SeanRParker.github.io/_posts/2014-3-3-Hello-World.md

 ###Foundation 5
 - Foundation 5 site build with SASS and Compass
 - Portfolio site redesign.
-Static one pager with sophisticated jQuery animations. (w/Foundation for practice and why not).
+Static one pager ([like this!](http://demo.vellumwp.com/home-pages/one-page-resort/)) with sophisticated jQuery animations. (w/Foundation, for practice and why not).
 - Build Mr. Pacheco's portfolio/business page for his event emcee business.
 - Migrate PBE (Pacheco Business Enterprise) from a project folder here to his live domain.